skeezerbean/SPP-LegionV2-Management/README.md

 ![](https://github.com/skeezerbean/SPP-LegionV2-Management/blob/main/Resources/SPP-server-folder.PNG)

 Browsing for the Wow Config Location will be your WoW Legion **Client** folder, which will look more or less like this.
+Go to the WTF folder and choose the config file.
 Please note that you need to run the client at least once to generate the config file so that the app can find it.
 No need to login, just run the client and then exit

 ![](https://github.com/skeezerbean/SPP-LegionV2-Management/blob/main/Resources/wow-client-folder.PNG)